 However, unlike the above-mentioned snails, the Chinese Giant Salamander isn’t really that adaptable.
 The species is critically endangered due to habitat loss, pollution, and overcollection, as it is considered a delicacy and used in traditional Chinese medicine.
 Unfortunately, it’s not that uncommon for Chinese medicine to send an animal to extinction.

 The Fruit Bat

-The megabat is a group which features the world’s largest bats; however, not all species are always large: the smallest species measures a mere 6 cm.
-However, the largest species, Fruit bats (or Flying foxes as they are sometimes called) have a wingspan up to 1.5 m (4 ft 11 in)!
+Megabats form a group that features the world’s largest bats.
+However, not all species are huge: the smallest species measures a mere 6 cm.
+However, the largest species, fruit bats (or Flying foxes as they are sometimes called) have a wingspan of up to 1.5 m (4 ft 11 in).

 Giant Freshwater Stingray